-To import the images for this exercise from your hard disk, you can choose File > Import Photos And Video, press Shift+Command+I/Shift+Ctrl+I, click the Import button below the left panel group in the Library module, or drag the folder onto Lightroom’s Library module.
+To import the images for this exercise from your computer hard disk, either choose File > Import Photos And Video, press Shift+Command+I/Shift+Ctrl+I, click the Import button below the left panel group in the Library module, or drag the folder onto Lightroom’s Library module.

-An image count in the lower-left corner of the Import dialog box shows that the lesson02 folder contains a total of nine photos with a combined file size of 219 MB.
+An image count in the lower-left corner of the Import dialog box shows that the lesson02 folder contains a total of 13 photos with a combined file size of 71 MB.

 From the import type options in the center of the top panel, click Add so that your photos will be added to your catalog without being moved—an option that is not available when importing images from a camera.
 Do not click Import yet!

 Use the scrollbar at the right of the Preview pane to view all of the images in the lesson02 folder.
 Drag the Thumbnail slider below the Preview pane to the left to reduce the size of the thumbnails so that you can see as many of the images as possible in the Preview area.

 In the Source panel, notice the Include Subfolders option.
 This checkbox allows you to add images from within subfolders, which is handy to have with larger image collections you may be importing.